yassinebenaid/bunster/docs/workspace/modules.md

 bunster build foo.sh -o hello
 ```

-## Using external modules (libraries)
+## Publishing module as library

-Users may publish their modules publically in any git registry (such as github, gitlab etc).
-You can use those modules in your module by requiring them as dependencies.
+You may publish your module publically in any git registry (such as github, gitlab etc).
+This allows others to use your module in their projects by requiring it as dependencies.

+> [!WARNING]
+> This is a work-in-progrss feature, will be release soon.

+## Using external libraries

+If you want to use an external library, it must first be available in a git registry such `githab`, `gitlab` etc.

 > [!WARNING]
 > This is a work-in-progrss feature, will be release soon.